vardaansinha/stg/housing.md

-"1958: 8 Man United players died in a British European Airways flight crash from Munich Airport.", "2003: The infamous Michael Jackson interview 'Living with Michael Jackson' aired on ABC.", "2007: DoS attack slams the Internet and lasts for 2.5 hours.", ];
+"1958: 8 Man United players died in a British European Airways flight crash from Munich Airport.", "2003: The infamous Michael Jackson interview 'Living with Michael Jackson' aired on ABC.", "2007: DoS attack slams the Internet and lasts for 2.5 hours.", "1959: The first microchip is patented",
+"1952: Elizabeth II becomes the Queen of the United Kingdom", "1895: Legendary baseball player Babe Ruth was born", "1911: 40th President of the United States Ronald Reagan was born", "1945: Popular Jamaican singer and songwriter Bob Marley was born", ];

 // this function is called upon button click